High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 - Cutting board

 Good containers help too.
 Choose containers that stack well, seal tightly, and reheat evenly.
+Divided containers are helpful if you want to keep sauce separate.
 For more help choosing containers, read Best Meal Prep Containers.

 Instructions